-- 5.3.1 The responsibility and costs associated with the replacement of defective DEC and / or Advisory Report rests with the EA who provided them. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace a defective DEC and / or Advisory Report they shall be suspended, and if they continue to refuse to replace the DEC and / or Advisory Report the Scheme shall revoke their Membership. - 5.3.3 If the EA responsible for a defective DEC and / or Advisory Report cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the certificate shall take responsibility for replacing the defective certificate. - 5.3.4 Appendix 5 gives more details of requirements in this area.
+- 5.3.1 The responsibility and costs associated with the replacement of defective certificates rests with the EA who provided the certificate. - 5.3.2 If an EA fails to respond to a Scheme requirement to replace a defective EPC they shall be suspended, and if they continue to refuse to replace the EPC the Scheme shall revoke their membership. - 5.3.3 If the EA responsible for a defective EPC cannot be contacted, or is no longer practicing as an EA, then the Scheme through which they lodged the certificate shall take responsibility for replacing the defective certificate. - 5.3.4 Appendix 5 gives more details of requirements in this area.